wasabijith/wasabijith/README.md

 # Hi there, I'm Abi 🐝

 ## Here's a little bit about me 😎
 I am an avid computer programmer pursuing an undergraduate degree in Computer Science, with experience in software development.
-I want to apply my Java, Javascript, HTML, and C# knowledge to a Software Engineering Intern role.
+I want to apply my Java, Javascript, HTML, and C# knowledge to a Software Engineering role.

 ## Here's what's happening right now 🕒
 - 🔭 I’m currently working on a personal portfolio website using HTML, CSS, and PHP